How to Unblock YouTube

 But the real drawback of their service is that their client isn’t as feature-rich as other providers, and some of their servers don’t offer the strongest security protocols.

 BolehVPN ranks fourth on our list of the best VPNs for Windows 10, and they offer a great service loaded with features.
 First and foremost, they offer secure protocols such as L2TP/IPsec and OpenVPN.

-In addition, users can benefit from their very favorable no-logs policy and can rest assured that their activities aren’t being recorded.
+Also, users can benefit from their very favorable no logs policy and can rest assured that their activities aren’t being recorded.
 They even allow P2P to accommodate BitTorrent users.
 P2P downloaders might also be interested to know they have a unique torrent tracker called IPTorrents.

-There are a couple drawbacks, though.
+There are a couple of drawbacks, though.
 For example, they only allow up to 2 simultaneous connections per account and have servers located in only 11 countries.
 Having said that, they do offer a fantastic all-around service that’s loaded with features to protect your data, privacy, and anonymity.

 AirVPN is our last pick for the day, and it comes with many enticing features.
-Because of their strong server presence in Europe, the company is a fantastic choice for European users who want to terminate their VPN connections in a nearby country.
+Because of their active server presence in Europe, the company is a fantastic choice for European users who want to terminate their VPN connections in a nearby country.

 They aren’t priced too highly either.
-A one year subscription will only cost €4.50 ($4.96) per month.
+A one-year subscription will only cost €4.50 ($4.96) per month.